 - Faulty thermostat

-- System is aging and needs replacement
+- The system is aging and needs replacement

 How Long Should a Unit Last In Fort Worth?

-Gas-powered units are fast, effective, efficient and safe, as long as they get adequate care and maintenance.
-Any type of unit needs preventative maintenance, but it's important to take extra care with a gas unit as opposed to an electric water heater because of the risk of gas leaks and ventilation issues that could lead to carbon monoxide poisoning.
+Gas-powered units are fast, effective, efficient, and safe as long as they get adequate care and maintenance.
+Any type of unit needs preventative maintenance, but it’s important to take extra care with a gas unit as opposed to an electric water heater because of the risk of gas leaks and ventilation issues that could lead to carbon monoxide poisoning.

 How Can I Prevent the Need for Water Heater Repair?